 You can build or rebuild a strong relationship by adhering to three simple rules:

-They aren’t easy of course, but will practice and patience, they can create a healthy, loving, and strong relationship between any couple.
+They aren’t easy of course.
+But will practice and patience, these practices can help to create a healthy, loving, and strong relationships.